 Pop-up events help you to present your app to the attendees in person.
 Location is the key to a successful pop-up event.
 So make sure to research your target audience well before confirming the area that has the capability to attract massive footfall.
 Also, flash mob marketing can help in such events to make your event more colorful and memorable.

-Delivering a human touch is one of the prime reasons why you should give offline marketing a shot.
+Delivering a human touch is one of the prime reasons why you should promote your mobile app offline.
 Interacting with your audience on a personal level and allowing them to do so can have a dramatic effect on your app downloads.
 It is always best to study how bigger brands succeeded in promoting their brands offline to broaden your perspective.